Lambda1158/Lambda1158/README.md

 ---
 # **🤔About myself**

-- **I'm 25 years old and a Full Stack Dev.
+- **I'm a Web Developer and a systems engineering student.
 I began studying programing in high school and since then it has become my passion.**

--  **🔭 Currently i'm working on a project alongside a skilled group of people i've met in Henry's bootcamp**
+-  **🔭I'm Looking for a It job while finishing my degree.**

-- **🌱 I’m currently learning Python C# MVC .NET**
+- **🌱 I’m currently learning Python , NestJs and MongoDB.**